Dousery/Dousery/README.md

 # 💫 About Me:

-🎓 I'm a final-year Computer Engineering student at Dokuz Eylul University.
+🎓 I graduated with a degree in Computer Engineering from Dokuz Eylul University.
 🤖 I'm currently working on projects related to Large Language Models (LLMs), AI Agents, and Data Science.
 📊 I have a strong interest in building intelligent systems that can analyze data, learn from it, and make decisions.
 🚀 I enjoy participating in bootcamps, contributing to open-source projects, and exploring cutting-edge AI technologies.